Free UK Delivery On Orders Over £50 | 30-Day Money Back Guarantee

 The double-sock technique (thin liner + walking sock) can help by moving the friction between the two sock layers rather than between sock and skin.
 However, a single pair of quality merino wool socks usually provides enough blister protection on its own.
 If you still get blisters in single-layer merino, try adding a thin synthetic liner.
 Avoid doubling up with cotton—two layers of moisture-retaining material makes things worse, not better.

 Stop losing walks to blisters.
 Our natural fibre socks—crafted from merino wool and alpaca—are engineered to keep your feet dry, comfortable, and blister-free on every UK trail.
+Our customers consistently praise the blister-free comfort — see their reviews.
 Browse our full collection of natural fibre socks today.

 Ready to upgrade your sock drawer?